 Bhaktapur Durbar Square is one of the best recording historical attraction around the Kathmandu Valley.
 It is the palace complex of ancient Malla rulers and is a museum of medieval art and architecture.
-Magnificent temple, local village, the tradition of Newari peoples and armies of clay pots left in the sun to dry are the samples of Bhaktapur – Bhaktapur Valley is the third largest city around Kathmandu.
+Magnificent temple, local village, the tradition of Newari peoples and armies of clay pots left in the sun to dry are the samples of Bhaktapur.
+Bhaktapur Valley is the third-largest city around Kathmandu.
 The 55 Window Palace, Golden Gate, Lion’s Gate, Nyatapola Temple, Bhairava Nath Temple are some of the major attractions in Bhaktapur Durbar Square

 Bouddhanath Stupa is a massive, whitewash stupa which rises 36 m above the street.
 It is among the largest stupa in the World and the biggest in Nepal.
-It is the heart of Tibetan Buddhism in Nepal.
+It is the heart of Tibetan Buddhists in Nepal.
 Posters of smiling Dalai Lama, traditional art workshops and local restaurants are in abundance throughout the narrow streets of Buddha.
-It remains an important place of pilgrimage and meditation for Tibetan Buddhists as well as for local Nepalese.
+It remains like an important place of pilgrimage and meditation for Tibetan Buddhists as well as for local Nepalese.